pankrit9/AttentionSnatcher/server/blog.md

 - express: for library
 - body-parses: to process the body
 - bcrypt: for password encryption
-- cors: for cross-origin request
+- cors: for cross-origin request (different ports for clients and server handling)
 - dotenv: for environment variables
 - grids-stream: for file upload
 - multer and multer-gridfs-storage: to upload the files locally